 The comparison of clinker samples from the plant cooler and from the pilot cooler (operated with air or CO2) showed systematic differences only with respect to the cooling conditions.
 Systematic differences in the chemical composition of the samples were not found.
-The mineralogical analysis with XRD showed significant contents of α '-belite besides β -belite in the samples cooled in the pilot cooler, whereas the samples from the plant cooler contain mainly the β -modification of belite.
-The α '-modification is mostly preserved by fast cooling conditions.
+The mineralogical analysis with XRD showed significant contents of α '-belite besides β -belite in the samples cooled in the pilot cooler, whereas the samples from the plant cooler contain mainly the β-modification of belite.
+The α'-modification is mostly preserved by fast cooling conditions.
 The clinker microstructure of the clinker samples from the pilot cooler also showed indicators for fast cooling (mostly fine ground mass crystals) and a short precooling zone (alite in contact with ground mass corroded and surrounded by rim of secondary belite).
 In the samples from the HC cooler indicators for slower cooling (coarser ground mass crystals) and a longer precooling zone (alite surface in contact with ground mass and secondary belite partly recrystallized).
 The signs for a shorter precooling zone and faster cooling in samples from the pilot cooler compared to the plant cooler could result from the experimental setup.
 The clinker led into the pilot cooler was systematically enriched in finer granules compared to the usual plant clinker.
 Finer granules can be cooled faster due to the higher surface-volume-ratio.
 The comparison of air-cooled clinker samples (plant and pilot cooler) with CO2-cooled clinker samples (pilot cooler) showed that four of the five analyzed CO2-cooled clinker samples contained relatively high amounts of CO2, most probably bound in calcite, which was also found in unusually high contents in the same samples.
 Under the microscopes these samples also showed unusual layers of up to 2 μm thickness around alite crystals in contact with pores.
 The layer was very fine grained and the contained phases could not be identified.
 However, the observations indicate that it probably consisted of very fine grained belite and free lime crystals, resulting from alite decomposition.
 Possibly the free lime has, at least partly, reacted with CO2 to form the calcite found in the samples.
 Different estimates suggest that the alite decomposition resulting in the formation of the layer in contact with pores led to a loss of up to about 4 mass % of alite in the investigated samples.
-If this affects the product properties remain unclear and should be investigated.
-The layer did not occur in the three samples cooled with air and in one sample cooled with CO2.
-Therefore its formation cannot be correlated with the high CO_2 concentrations in the cooling medium alone.
+Nevertheless, it is important to clarify, whether it would affect the cement product properties and further investigations were recommended (please see section 6.2).
+Moreover, the layer did not occur in the three samples cooled with air and in one sample cooled with CO2.
+Therefore its formation cannot be correlated with the high CO2 concentrations in the cooling medium alone.
 Some trial data indicate that the cooling medium had high water content.
-The decomposition of alite might have been caused by the presence of the cooling medium rich in CO2 and water in the clinker pores at temperatures that were high but already below the stability limit of alite (~ 1250 °C).
-The absence of the layer in one sample cooled with CO_2 might than be explained by lower water contents in the cooling medium.
-However, there are currently not enough data to support this theory.
-Earlier investigations on the effects of the Oxyfuel process on clinker characteristics did not show any comparable effects in laboratory clinker burned and cooled with CO2 [2].
-Further investigations into the phenomenon are recommended.
-If high water contents in the cooling medium prove to be responsible for alite decomposition, and if this affects the product quality, future designs of process technology for Oxyfuel could prevent this effect by incorporating a condenser, resulting in low water contents in the cooling medium.
+The decomposition of alite might have been caused by the presence of the cooling medium rich in CO2 and water in the clinker pores at temperatures that were high but already below the stability limit of alite (~ 1250) °C).
+The absence of the layer in one sample cooled with CO2 might then be explained by lower water contents in the cooling medium.
+However, the available experimental data was not enough to finally confirm this theory.
+Further investigations into the phenomenon were therefore recommended (please see section 6.1).